The True History of the Shakespeare Ladies Club (Est. 1736)

 Mary Cowper

 Aged just seventeen, Mary Cowper was the youngest of the Shakespeare Ladies.
-She was hugely impressed and inspired by their work, paying tribute in her poem On the Revival of Shakespeare’s Plays by the Ladies in 1738.
+She was deeply impressed and inspired by their work, paying tribute to it in her 1738 poem, “On the Revival of Shakespeare’s Plays by the Ladies.”
 In this, she calls to women (‘ye Gen’rous Fair!) to ‘reform the stage’ and so ‘Mend the Age.’
 From correspondence recently discovered by Christine and Jonathan Hainsworth, it seems that she herself became a member, both recording the club’s efforts for posterity and furthering their cause.

 Here are a few lines from her poem.
 Stirring stuff indeed!